LucasJMO/E6Plus/prestige_classes/Archmage.md

 ## Requirements

-To qualify to become a hierophant, a character must fulfill all the following criteria.
+To qualify to become an archmage, a character must fulfill all the following criteria.

 **Feats**: Magical Aptitude, Skill Focus (Knowledge [Arcana])